lee-lindley/PdfGen/README.md

     ;

 where *i* is the page number and *g_pagevals(i)* is the page specific column break value captured while the query result set was processed.
+See *PdfGen* package header for an example of a comprehensive anonymous block that does not require you to provide a public procedure.

 Also provided are simplified methods for generating semi-standard page header and footer.
 You can use these procedures as a template for building your own